wavebeem/wavebeem.com/_drafts/broken-promises.md

     throw new Error("oopsy");
   })
   .catch(function(err) {
-    console.error("I found an error:", err);
-    // Prints "I found an error:", and the error throw err;
+    // Prints "I found an error:", and the error console.error("I found an error:", err);
+    throw err;
   });

+// Doesn't print anything
 p.then(x => console.log(x));
-// Doesn't print anything
 ```

 ## Value your promises

-The most important thing about promises (especially compared to callbacks) is that promises are *values*.
+The most important thing about promises, compared to callbacks, is that promises are *values*.
 That means you can assign them to a variable, return them from a function, or pass them to another function.
 If you don't do something with the value of your promise, you're losing information!
 You might not always need this information, but it's there, and don't forget it.

 So instead of something like this: